pytroll/pytroll/web/source/quickstart.rst

 For this tutorial, we will use the Meteosat data in the uncompressed EUMETSAT HRIT format, read it through mipp_ into mpop_, resample it with pyresample_ and process it a bit.
 Install theses packages first.

+Software to uncompress HRIT can be obtained from EUMETSAT (register and download the `Public Wavelet Transform Decompression Library Software`_)

 For this tutorial template config files (see :doc:`install`) can be used.
 These are located in the *etc* dir of the mpop_ source.
 Copy *mpop.cfg.template*, *areas.def.template* and *meteosat09.cfg.template* to another dir and remove the *.template* extension.
 In the config file *meteosat09.cfg* locate the section :attr:`severi-level1` and modify the defined :attr:`dir` to point to the dir of your uncompressed HRIT data.

 Set PPP_CONFIG_DIR to the directory containing your modified mpop_ config files.